FirstAV013/bsn-cloud-core/README.md

 The library can be used by both desktop or server applications running on node.js, or by browser based applications.

-The library includes a number of Typescript examples, in the examples directory, showing how several basic workflows can be implemented using the library.
-All examples are intended to be run using node.js in a desktop console.
+The library includes a number of Typescript examples, in the "examples" directory, showing how several basic workflows can be implemented using the library.
+The "examples" directory also includes, for each example, the transpiled Javascript file for the corresponding Typescript example.
+The Javascript examples can be run using node.js in a desktop console.

 ### Setup and Run Examples

 To setup the library to run the examples and experiment with other operations:
 1. Install node.js on your machine.
 Node.js version 10 or greater is recommended.
+2. Install Git on your machine if you do not have it already.
-2. Clone the bsn-cloud-core repository to a working directory.
+3. Clone the bsn-cloud-core repository to a working directory.
-3. Install dependencies
+4. Install dependencies (a Git installation is required)
     > npm install

 ### Example: Simple presentation creation